Chin Baptist Convention: Zomi Baptist Convention (ZBC) to Chin Baptist Convention (CBC)

 The name of the organization was changed from 'Zomi Baptist Convention' to 'Chin Baptist Convention' with effect from 1 April 2013.
 The agreement was reached during Zomi Baptist Convention's 21st Triennial Conference held in Kalaymyo of Sagaing Division from 21 to 24 March.
 During this meeting, the Association namely Kalay Valley Baptist Association (KVBA) walked out again and formed an organization called Kalay Valley Baptist Convention (KVBC).
 There, the rest of other 25 associations, a unanimous agreement was reached for the new designation of the Chin Baptist organization.
 The meeting was attended by more than 400 representatives from its 28 associations with special guests from Myanmar Baptist Convention and Kachin Baptist Convention.

 Affiliated organizations

 In addition to Myanmar Baptist Convention, the convention is affiliated to Asia Pacific Baptist Federation and Baptist World Alliance and has a fellowship and works with the ecumenical organizations like Myanmar Council of Churches, Christian Conference of Asia, World Council of Churches and World Association for Christian Communication.

 Membership trends and associations

 In 2013, the Chin Baptist Convention reported 202,991 members in 38,145 households in 893 churches.
-The current general secretary is Rev. D. Ngun Thawng Mang.
+The current general secretary is Rev. Stanley Hlawn Hmung.
 The church's motto is Faith, Unity and Witness.